 Explore areas where you can help us build a better world for children.

-World Vision is committed to partnering with both Palestinians and Israelis to improve their lives today and to help enact sustainable solutions for the future security, freedom and dignity of all children, families, and communities in the Holy Land.
+World Vision is committed to partnering with both Palestinians and Israelis to improve their lives today and to help enact sustainable solutions for the future security, freedom, and dignity of all children, families, and communities in the Holy Land.
 World Vision’s child sponsorship program plays a vital role in the lives of children in the region, with donors from around the world.
-World Vision Jerusalem-West Bank-Gaza has 44,526 children registered in its programs, of which 35,492 are sponsored.
-Donors in the United States sponsor more than 10,000 girls and boys among the total of registered children.
+World Vision Jerusalem-West Bank-Gaza has more than 49,000 children registered in its programs, of which 41,493 are sponsored.
+Donors in the United States sponsor more than 9,900 girls and boys among the total of registered children.
 In addition to sponsorship, World Vision operates other programs that benefit Palestinian and Israeli communities.
 Highlights include:

 Geography and people

 Israel and the Palestinian Territories (the West Bank, Gaza Strip, and East Jerusalem) are located in the Middle East on or near the eastern shores of the Mediterranean Sea.
-It borders Lebanon in the north, Syria in the northeast, Jordan in the east, Egypt on the southwest, and the Gulf of Aqaba in the Red Sea to the south.
+Together, they border Lebanon in the north, Syria in the northeast, Jordan in the east, Egypt on the southwest, and the Gulf of Aqaba in the Red Sea to the south.

 The region contains low coastal plains, central mountain ranges, a rugged upland plateau in the east, and the Negev Desert in the south of Israel.
 The climate is temperate, with hot summers and mild winters.

-Natural resources include timber, copper, natural gas, clay, and sand for Israel; limestone, olive oil and arable land for the West Bank.
+Natural resources include timber, copper, natural gas, clay, and sand for Israel; and limestone, olive oil, and arable land for the West Bank.

-Palestinian Arabs make up more than 99% of the Gaza Strip’s population and the majority of the population in the West Bank, although there is a large and increasing number of Israelis living in West Bank settlements that are considered illegal by the United Nations.
-In Israel, 75% of the population is Israeli Jew, 20.5% are Palestinian Muslims and Christians, and the remainder are Druze or other descent.
+Palestinian Arabs make up more than 99 percent of the Gaza Strip’s population and the majority of the population in the West Bank, although there is a large and increasing number of Israelis living in West Bank settlements that are considered illegal by the United Nations.
+In Israel, 75 percent of the population is Israeli Jew, 20.5 percent are Palestinian Muslims and Christians, and the remainder are Druze or other descent.

 In the Palestinian territory, Arabic is the official language, while many also speak English and Hebrew.
 In Israel, Hebrew and Arabic are the two official languages; many people also speak English or Russian.

-The Zionist movement began in the nineteenth century with the aim of establishing a Jewish homeland in Palestine.
-Jewish immigration to Palestine started in the nineteenth century and was intensified following World War II and the Holocaust.
+The Zionist movement began in the 19th century with the aim of establishing a Jewish homeland in Palestine.
+Jewish immigration to Palestine started in the 19th century and was intensified following World War II and the Holocaust.
 Prior to the massive influx of European Jews to Palestine, smaller Jewish communities were living peacefully among the majority indigenous Palestinian population.

-With a substantial increase in the Jewish population following WWII, the Jewish Zionist Movement established the State of Israel in 1948.
+With a substantial increase in the Jewish population following World War II, the Jewish Zionist movement established the state of Israel in 1948.
 The Jewish community celebrated a new beginning while Palestinians were devastated by displacement.
 Regional war soon ensued.
 After a year, a ceasefire was declared and Jordan governed the West Bank, while Egypt administered the Gaza Strip.
-After the War of 1948, 75% of the Arab population of Palestine fled or were expelled outside of what became the state of Israel.
+After the War of 1948, 75 percent of the Arab population of Palestine fled or were expelled outside of what became the state of Israel.
 The resulting Palestinian refugee population was not absorbed by Israel nor the surrounding Arab states, and more than 600,000 Arabs became refugees.